Nikolai Uglanov

-Nikolai Aleksandrovich Uglanov (Никола́й Алекса́ндрович Угла́нов; December 5, 1886 – May 31, 1937) was a Russian Bolshevik politician and Soviet statesman who played an important role in the government of the Soviet Union as a Communist Party leader in the city of Moscow during the 1920s.
+Nikolai Aleksandrovich Uglanov (Николай Александрович Угланов; 5 December 1886 – 31 May 1937) was a Russian Bolshevik politician and Soviet statesman who played an important role in the government of the Soviet Union as a Communist Party leader in the city of Moscow during the 1920s.
 Uglanov was closely associated with the so-called "Right Opposition" associated with Soviet party leader Nikolai Bukharin and he fell from his leadership position during the mass collectivization campaign of 1929.
-Uglanov was arrested in the summer of 1936 and was executed the following spring during the secret police terror of 1937–38.
+Uglanov was arrested in the summer of 1936 and was executed the following spring during the secret police terror of 1937–1938.

 Biography

 Early years

 Nikolai Aleksandrovich Uglanov was born 5 December 1886 to an ethnic Russian peasant family in the village of Feodoritskoye in Yaroslavl Governorate, located approximately 250 kilometers (160 mi) northeast of Moscow.
 His father Aleksander Uglanov supplemented the family income by working seasonally in the city of St. Petersburg and at the age of 12 Nikolai followed him there, working as an apprentice metal worker.
 Nikolai moved between jobs with some regularity and often returned home to Yaroslavl in between jobs.

 Uglanov was introduced to radical ideas at an early age, beginning his participation in the revolutionary movement in 1903, distributing illegal literature and storing sensitive documents for underground activists.
 Uglanov joined the Russian Social Democratic Labour Party himself in 1907.
 As a young party activist Uglanov contributed material to the Bolshevik party paper Pravda as a worker-correspondent.

 Uglanov was arrested for the first time by the Okhrana early in the summer of 1914 but he was subsequently released from captivity and inducted into the Army and sent to the front lines to fight for the Tsarist regime in World War I. In November 1914 Uglanov was severely wounded and was returned to Petrograd (St. Petersburg), where he recovered and resumed his secret revolutionary activity.